Belgium in the Eurovision Song Contest 1960

 Belgium was represented at the Eurovision Song Contest 1960 with the song "Mon amour pour toi", composed by Jack Say, with lyrics by Robert Montal, and performed by Fud Leclerc.
 The French-speaking department of the Belgian participating broadcaster, the National Broadcasting Institute (NIR/INR), selected its entry through a national final.
 This was the third of Leclerc's four appearances for Belgium at Eurovision.

 Before Eurovision

 Finale Belge pour le Grand Prix Eurovision de la Chanson Européenne

 The National Broadcasting Institute (NIR/INR), whose official name in French was Institut national de radiodiffusion (INR), delegated its participation in the Eurovision Song Contest 1960 to its French-speaking department, which developed the national final format Finale Belge pour le Grand Prix Eurovision 1960 de la Chanson Européenne in order to select its entry for the contest.
 The national final was held during the first part of the show D'une scène à l'autre.

 Competing Entries

-INR received 187 submissions, from which ten songs were chosen over three days by a 10-member jury.
-The jury then chose five songs to take part in the televised selection and at the same time, decided the results of the selection.
+INR received 187 submissions, from which ten songs were selected over three days by a 10-member jury.
+The jury then chose five songs to participate in the televised selection and simultaneously determined the results of the selection.